FortinetSecDevOps/technical-recipe-azure-fgt-automation-stitch/docs/content/_index.md

 ---
-title: "Fortinet FortiGate SDWAN on Azure"
+title: "Fortinet FortiGate Automation Stitch Workshop"
 chapter: true
 weight: 1
 ---

-## Fortinet FortiGate SDWAN Networking Workshop on Azure
+## FortiGate Automation Stitch Workshop

-In this workshop you will learn how to deploy Fortinet's FortiGate NGFW on Azure in several different use cases
+In this workshop you will learn how to deploy Utilize FortiGate Automation Stitches on Azure in several different use cases

-### About TEC Recipes
+### About TEC Workshops

-TEC Recipes provide the learner with the opportunity to put into practice newly developed skills in an easy to launch environment that can be used for customer engagements.
-At a minimum a TEC Recipe will include the following:
+TEC Workshops provide the learner with the opportunity to put into practice newly developed skills in an easy to launch environment that can be used for customer engagements.
+At a minimum a TEC Workshop will include the following:

 * A use case description
 * An integrated lab and demo environment